 - creation of user stories that are too large and contain multiple tasks, instead of small, distinct coding efforts;

-- skipping the development design discussion, a mistake which results in features that cannot be coded according to the product manager's wishes;
+- skipping the development design discussion, a mistake which results in features that the team cannot code according to the product manager's wishes;

-- failure to account for defects and, consequently, retesting time; and
+- failure to account for defects and retesting time; and

-Use an agenda or a checklist to make sure all points are covered in the meeting.
+Use an agenda or a checklist to make sure you cover all points in the meeting.
 The better the product manager and development team prepare, the fewer disruptions occur during the sprint.

+Several of the mistakes on this list relate to defects.
 Always plan for defects.
-Capable developers create brilliant projects, but even they will generate defects, especially when more than one developer works within a code base.
-Often, new developers don't properly understand a system function, and they inadvertently create a bug in another part of the application.
-Even after the execution of integrated unit tests, defects will pop up in the application workflow.
+Capable developers create brilliant projects, but that doesn't mean zero problems in the code.
+Developers can also inadvertently create a bug when they work together within one code base.
+When a developer doesn't properly understand a system function, their changes can cause a bug in another part of the application.
+Even after integrated unit testing, defects will pop up in the application workflow.
 It's simply the nature of the beast; unless developers understand the code 100% and the back-end OSes are 100% stable, code defects will happen.
 So, allot time to address defects and retest in advance.

-Early on, the product manager typically grooms the backlog and sets story priorities.
-She also comes up with the sprint goal.
-After the stories are ready, the full team plans the sprint.
-At the aforementioned sprint planning meeting, confirm that the full team understands the product manager's goal and pulls in stories that fit that goal.
-The sprint goal, in turn, can help define which stories can be completed within the sprint schedule.
-Development and QA teams should estimate time per story.
+Early on in an Agile development sprint, the product manager grooms sprint backlog items, sets user story priorities and comes up with the sprint goal.
+When the stories are ready, the Agile team plans the next sprint.
+At the Agile sprint planning meeting, confirm the entire team understands the product manager's goal, and pull in stories that fit that goal.
+The sprint goal can help define which stories the group can complete within the sprint schedule.
+Development and QA teams should estimate time per user story.